Subscribe to MeaseyLab Blog by Email

 I've been in contact with the good people of DFW Washington State since the start and we have had many email exchanges and discussions about how best to tackle these invasions.
 However, the area is full of stormwater ponds and creeks that connect them, so appears ripe for continued invasion.

 I was given lots of help in Washington by Reed Ojala-Barbour (Jen and Al) who came to show me all the sites.
 Max Lambert was also hugely helpful, traffic delays aside, we had a successful day out in Issaquah.
-Other helpers in Lacey were Megan and Mark from Washington University who kindly allowed me to use their lab space.
+Other helpers in Lacey were Megan Friesen and Mark from Saint Martin’s University (Lacey) who kindly allowed me to use their lab space.

 One of the really special treats for me was to see Xenopus laevis in the same traps as Ambystoma gracilis.
 These two species would never naturally meet, but have some interesting similarities.